aaqib03/Pub/README.md

 3. **Reboot or Restore**:
    - If the root volume is failing, you can attempt to reboot the instance or restore the root volume from a snapshot.

----

-## Future Alerts

-This project is designed to handle the ongoing monitoring needs of EC2 instances.
-Any future alerts that are related to **instance monitoring** will be created and managed within this repository